-Here is a simple and straightforward example to help you understand What is Cart Abandonment and how is it different from checkout abandonment or checkout drop off.
+Here is a simple and straightforward example to help you understand what is cart abandonment and how it is different from checkout abandonment or checkout drop-off.

-Step 1: Suppose visitors arrive on your custom eCommerce platform and start browsing.
+Suppose visitors arrive on your custom eCommerce platform and start browsing.
 In case the visitors are your old customers, the recommendation engine would suggest products based on their interests.
 So far, so good.

-Step 2: They like something and add the product to the cart, but for one reason or another, drop out before they move ahead with the payment.
+They like something and add the product to the cart, but for one reason or another, drop out before they move ahead with the payment.
 That is shopping cart abandonment.

-Step 3: On the other hand, if visitors choose to go to the checkout page and initiate the checkout, they are likely to make the purchase.
+On the other hand, if visitors choose to go to the checkout page and initiate the checkout, they are likely to make the purchase.
 But, if they drop out after the initiation of the payment process, it is known as checkout abandonment.

 In either case, the common factor is that the conversion rate suffers.
 It is a loss-loss scenario in both cases.